 Now let’s look at the effects of observing through the Earth’s atmosphere rather than above it.
 Even at high altitudes, the atmosphere is relatively warm, and during observations is at the same temperature as the telescope (approximately).
 Therefore, like the telescope, the atmosphere will emit radiation in the thermal infrared.
 In fact, for most typical observations, the combination of sky background emission and telescope background emission dominate the emission from the astronomical object of interest.
-For astronomical objects of average brightness, the FORCAST detector will observe 1 photon from it for about every 100,000 background photons!
+For astronomical objects of average brightness, the FORCAST detector will observe 1 source photon for about every 100,000 background photons!
 Hence, ground and airborne thermal infrared observations are said to be "background-limited".

 In addition to problems created by the high emission from the telescope and sky, these sources of emission are also variable.
 During flight, the measured atmospheric temperature is always changing slightly, due to a variety of reasons, including changes in aircraft altitude and latitude, and flying through convective atmospheric cells.
-Since the telescope is passively cooled by being open to the high altitude air temperature, its temperature will be variable, with corresponding fluctuations in emission.
+Since the telescope is passively cooled by being open to the high altitude air temperature, its temperature will be variable also, with corresponding fluctuations in emission.
 Typically this telescope background variability is relatively long term, with measurable differences occurring on time scales of a few 10s of seconds.
 For the sky background emission, there is the additional effect of water vapor in the atmosphere, which is highly emissive in the thermal infrared.
-Therefore any changes in the level of water vapor overburden will also affect the level of observed radiation by a thermal infrared detector.
+Therefore, any changes in the level of water vapor overburden will also affect the level of observed radiation by a thermal infrared detector.
 Though the water vapor overburden is much smaller at the high altitudes that SOFIA flies than even at the best ground-based observatory sites, some water vapor is still present and highly variable.
 Typically, the time scale of this sky background variability is relatively short, with measurable differences occurring at the rate of 1-5 Hz.

 Sky background can be suppressed with a technique called chopping, in which the telescope's secondary mirror is oscillated between two positions on the sky at a frequency of several Hz (i.e. faster than the sky background rate of variability).
 The detector alternately views two fields on the sky; we will call these Chop1 and Chop2.
 At the start of an observation, Chop1 is "on-source," in other words, pointing to a field containing the object under observation, and Chop2 is "off- source", pointing to a nearby field of blank sky.
 By subtracting the blank sky field of Chop2 (containing sky emission) from the field of Chop 1 (containing sky emission but also the astronomical source), the sky emission is effectively removed.